Seasonal Loose Leaf Collection Information

 Citizens who receive loose leaf curbside service can have their leaves picked up year-round on their scheduled yard waste collection day.
 Leaves must be placed in clear plastic bags, paper bags, or permanent containers.
 View Yard Waste Preparation for more information on preparing yard waste for collection.

-Not Sure About Your Leaf Collection Zone or Yard Waste Day?
+Unsure of Your Leaf Collection Zone or Yard Waste Day?

 Description and Map of Leaf Collection Zones